rikosintie/Ubuntu4NetworkEngineers/docs/KVM-Bridge.md

 Or hit the super key and type virt to bring up the virtual machine icon.

 This will open the virt-manager GUI.

+### Create a Windows virtual machine

 Now we can create our first virtual machine!
 For this example I am creating a Windows 10 Virtual Machine.

 Click on the "New Virtual Machine" Icon.